TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> ['Sharon', 'Leo', 'Leila', 'Brian', 'Arun']
 ~~~

-When we call our original friends array again we can see that it is unchanged.
+When we call our original `friends` array again, we can see that it remains unchanged.

-If we wanted to change your friends array we could use the map bang method `#map!`:
+If you wanted to change your `friends` array instead, you could use the bang method `#map!`:

 ~~~ruby
 friends = ['Sharon', 'Leo', 'Leila', 'Brian', 'Arun']